agoryelov/ema-end-device/sensor interface/README.md

 All measurements should be expressed in [SI units](https://en.wikipedia.org/wiki/International_System_of_Units).
 However, dimensionless quantities, like ppm (parts per million) are not SI and have no SI definition.
 For consistency, we've decided to standardize to ppm.

-The included package, [unit_conversion](./unit_conversion), provides a convenient, though non-exhautive library.
+The included package, [unit_conversion](./unit_conversion), provides a convenient, though non-exhaustive library.
 It should be updated as and when a conversion is needed.
 A different conversion package can be used if desired.

 Future updates will have the unit_conversion package external.
 But there's no telling when that will occur.